rackerlabs/support-how-to/content/how-to/cloud-block-storage/cloud-block-storage-overview/index.md

 There are two types of volumes that you can attach to your server:

-- A standard speed option for customers who just need additional storage on their Cloud server
+- A standard speed option for customers who just need additional storage on their Cloud server.
-- A high performance option for databases and high performance applications, leveraging solid state drives for speed
+- A high performance option for databases and high performance applications, leveraging solid state drives for speed.

 Both types are priced per gigabyte (GB) of storage and not by input/output operations per second (IOPS), which can be difficult to predict or control.